Braid actions on quantum toroidal superalgebras: Affine braid group

 \subsection{Action of \texorpdfstring{$\B_N$}{BN} on new Drinfeld realization of \texorpdfstring{$U_q\slh_\bullet$}{Uqsl.}}

 { }

 We have an action of extended affine braid group $\B_N$ on $U_q\slh_\bullet$ given in Chevalley generators, see Section \ref{ssChevbraid}.
 The group $\B_N$ contains elements $\cX_i$, $i\in I$, see Section \ref{ssbraid}.
 The elements $\cX_i$ preserve the parity, $\cX_i\s=\s$, for all $\s\in \Smn$, and, therefore, $(\cX_{i})_\s$ is an automorphism of $U_q\slhs$.
-These automorphisms are used to obtain an isomorphism between the two different realizations of $U_q\slhs$.
+These automorphisms are used to obtain an isomorphism between the two different realizations of $U_q\slhs$ (similar to the even case, see \cite{B}).